symbiote/silverstripe-seed/README.md

 ## What's Included?

-Among some other quality of life improvements, the following modules are included.
+Among some quality of life improvements, you'll find the following modules included (and their benefits below).

 ### Better Buttons
 ### Data Change Tracker